evavanweenen/riskadjustment/README.md

 Additionally, CUDA 9.2 was installed.

+For the figures, latex needs to be installed.
+Else, comment this out in [plot.py](../blob/main/plot.py).

 ## Data
 To run the preprocessing of the Nationwide Readmissions Database, run the script [data_pipeline.py](../blob/main/data_pipeline.py).